artur-deluca/saturation/README.md

     <img width="49%" src="docs/imgs/sigmoid_pretrain.gif"/>
     <img width="49%" src="docs/imgs/tanh_pretrain.gif"/>
     <br>
-    Activation values using unsupervised pretraining: sigmoid on the left and tanh on the right.
+    <sub>Activation values using unsupervised pretraining: sigmoid on the left and tanh on the right.</sub>
 </p>

 Here we notice that the early stages of training slowly push the activation values towards the extremities.
 Despite not having a great effect on the sigmoid, which after the process demonstrated a similar behavior, the unsupervised pretraining caused a great change in the hyperbolic tangent setting.
 Instead of continuing to spike around the extremities, the last layer of the network has settled in zero, a quite unstable point for the activation function.
 We conjecture that this behavior can be explained as the authors have done for the sigmoid: the high peak in the last layer on zero is an attempt to suppress useless information from previous layers.